Public Works: Facilities Services (4730B)

 The Program is not projected to meet its target for facilities achieving Energy Star certifications on eligible buildings.
 In August 2018, the federal Environmental Protection Agency updated its entire database and revised its Energy Star calculations for buildings across the nation.
 This has caused several of our facilities’ Energy Star ratings to be downgraded.
 Under the new calculations, only 3 of the 7 possible Energy Star certifiable facilities meet the target.
 The HSA Building and the Hall of Justice have been revised downward and no longer meet the Energy Star certification requirements.
 However, the EPA Building, Agricultural Building, and 555 County Center still meet the Energy Star requirements.
 The Program will focus on monitoring building HVAC controls to reduce energy usage, which should position the Program to obtain additional Energy Star certifications in more facilities in FY 2019-20.

 Energy Usage per Square Foot

-In FY 2017-18, the Program is projected to meet its target for energy usage per square foot for the following facilities categories: Detention, Health and Hospital, and Offices.
+In FY 2017-18, the Program met its target for energy usage per square foot for the following facilities categories: Detention, Health and Hospital, and Offices.
 However, the energy usage is projected to fall short of the target in the “Other” facilities category.
 The Crime Lab experienced a solar inverter failure causing the increased use of electricity in the “Other” facilities category in Q1, Q2, and early Q3.
 The solar inverter was repaired in late January 2018, as a result, electricity usage has significantly declined.
-The Program will continue to focus on energy upgrade projects and efforts in reducing the energy use by improving facilities’ mechanical and electrical systems.
+The Program will continue to focus on reducing energy use by improving facilities’ mechanical and electrical systems.